GHOST-LENNY/backend-stage-2/DOCUMENTATION.md

-# A RESTful CRUD API built with Node, MongoDB, and Express.
+# A RESTful CRUD API built with Node, MongoDB Atlas and Express.

 ## ❯ Getting Started